Rachel Reeves: Frontbench and initial shadow cabinet positions

 Following the formation of the Conservative-Liberal Democrat coalition government after the 2010 election, Reeves supported Ed Miliband for the Labour leadership because she felt he was the candidate most willing to listen to what the voters were saying about where the party went wrong.
 After becoming an MP, Reeves was appointed to the Department for Business, Innovation and Skills Select Committee then as Shadow Pensions Minister in October 2010.
 In her role as Shadow Pensions Minister in Miliband's shadow cabinet, she campaigned against the Government's proposed acceleration of equalising state pension ages for men and women.
 She was promoted to the post of Shadow Chief Secretary to the Treasury in October 2011.

 Appointed Shadow Secretary of State for Work and Pensions in 2013, Reeves proposed that anyone unemployed for two years, or one year if under 25 years old, would be required to take a guaranteed job or lose access to benefits.
 This caused controversy within the Labour Party, and Reeves also stated that Labour would be "tougher" than the Conservative Party in cutting the benefits bill.
 She caused further controversy in early 2015 by stating "We [Labour] don't want to be seen as, and we're not, the party to represent those who are out of work".
 Reeves was re-elected at the 2015 general election with an increased vote share of 48.0% and an increased majority of 10,727.

 Return to the backbenches

 Following Jeremy Corbyn's election as leader in 2015, Reeves did not serve in his shadow cabinet and returned to the backbenches.
-She supported Owen Smith in the 2016 Labour Party leadership election following mass resignations in protest of Corbyn's leadership amid the 2016 European Union membership referendum, but Corbyn was re-elected as leader and Reeves remained on the backbenches for the remainder of his leadership.
+She supported Owen Smith in the 2016 Labour leadership election following mass resignations in protest of Corbyn's leadership amid the 2016 European Union membership referendum, but Corbyn was re-elected as leader and Reeves remained on the backbenches for the remainder of his leadership.
 Reeves was a close friend of Jo Cox.
-After her murder in 2016, Reeves paid tribute to her in the house of Commons, ending the tribute by saying "Batley and Spen will go on to elect a new MP, but no-one can replace a mother".
+Following her murder in 2016, Reeves paid tribute to her in the house of Commons, ending the tribute by saying "Batley and Spen will go on to elect a new MP, but no-one can replace a mother".
 The moment Reeves finished, she broke down in tears.

 In September 2016, Reeves described her constituency as being "like a tinderbox" that could explode if immigration was not curbed.
 At the snap 2017 general election, Reeves was again re-elected with an increased vote share of 63.9% and an increased majority of 15,965.
 She was again re-elected at the 2019 general election, this time with a decreased vote share of 55.1% and a decreased majority of 10,564.
 On 12 July 2017, Reeves was elected chair of the Business, Energy and Industrial Strategy Committee, and was reelected in January 2020, serving until her return to the frontbench in April 2020.